-It is traditionally served with apple sauce.
-If you think apple sauce with cheesy macaroni is weird, think again!
-It’s the perfect sweet balance to the salty bacon.
+The Swiss traditionally serve it with apple sauce.
+If you think apple sauce with cheesy pasta is weird, think again!
+It's the perfect sweet balance to the salty bacon.

 Of course, everything is better with bacon, but I know for a fact that this macaroni and cheese is just as yummy without it.
 Its taste is very similar to Grenadir, a side dish from Central Europe.